DenisDavydov1/Fuzzy-Battle-Royale/README.md

 ![Game field](https://raw.githubusercontent.com/mandarin10101/Fuzzy-Battle-Royale/master/img/Gamefield.svg)

-All four algorithms are implemented from scratch and set up identically.
+All four algorithms were implemented from scratch and set up identically.

 May the Best Win!